 This is beyond just an old school meal in fancy dress, they have jugglers, belly dancers, swordsmen and performers all around you, providing entertainment during the evening.

-There aren’t many statues or monuments which make you stop and feel taken aback, but this one I found deeply sad.
-Seeing the memorial to the victims of communism showed people breaking apart as they were further up the stairs, symbolising the effects that communism had on the people of the Czech Republic.
+There aren’t many statues or monuments which make you stop and feel taken aback, but this one I found deeply saddening.
+Seeing the memorial to the victims of communism showed people breaking apart as they were further up the stairs, symbolising the effects that communism had on the people of Czechia.

-From both my trips to Prague and Budapest, I fell in love with goulash soup, made with beef, potatoes, carrots, garlic, stock and bay leaves (I’ve had a crack at making it myself while at home).
+From both my trips to Prague and Budapest, I fell in love with goulash soup, made with beef, potatoes, carrots, garlic, onion, stock, paprika and bay leaves (I’ve had a crack at making it myself while at home).

 But served in a bread bowl truly made it feel unique.
 One heads up though, don’t order ‘garlic bread’, it’s not what we think it is, they literally gave a piece of garlic sat on top of some bread, we laughed for hours about this!